c. 1646

 Perhaps Alfred Boreel, Amsterdam [1], sold; [Muller, Amsterdam, 15 June 1908, lot 77 (as Rembrandt).]
 Paul Mathey, Paris, sold; [Hôtel Drouot (Delteil), Paris, 28 November 1924, lot 77, repr. (as attributed to Rembrandt).]
 [Richard Day, London], sold; to Maida and George Abrams, Boston, 1972 (L. 3306, verso, lower left); The Maida and George Abrams Collection, 2009.203 [1].
 Although A. Boreel is listed as a consigner at Muller’s sale of 15 June 1908, he is not specified as the seller of our drawing.
 Sumowski confidently concluded that Boreel owned our drawing, but we prefer instead to qualify his ownership with, “perhaps.”

-Black and white chalk on blue paper
+Black and red chalk on cream antique laid paper

-17th centuryDutchBlack chalk, with a partial framing line in black chalk, on cream antique laid paper
+17th centuryDutchBlack and brown ink and gray wash over black chalk on cream antique laid paper

-17th centuryDutchBrown ink and gray wash over graphite and black chalk on cream antique laid paper
+17th centuryDutchBrown ink and brown wash on cream antique laid paper, framing line in brown ink

 17th centuryDutch